weharris/DSgarage/content/C7041 labs/08-Corr-reg.md

 f.
 Make a residual plot using the regression fitted to the transformed variables.
 Do the data look like they match the assumptions of linear regression?

 g.
 Which species has the highest brain size relative to that predicted by its body size?
-Which species has the smallest brain relative to that predicted by its body size? [hint: try using filter() from the dplyr package.]
+Which species has the smallest brain relative to that predicted by its body size? [hint: You could slice out large residuals using base R, or try using filter() from the dplyr package...]

 &nbsp;